RustyZipTie/gyre-source/md/manal.md

 I recommend sticking with one of these, especially if you are just starting out with Gyre.
 Once you get the "feel" of the system, you will almost certainly think of new ways to use it.
-If you find a cool new layout, I would love to hear about it in the [feedback form]() or [thingiverse comments](https://www.thingiverse.com/thing:6913421/comments).
+If you come up with a cool new layout, I would love to hear about it in the [feedback form]() or [thingiverse comments](https://www.thingiverse.com/thing:6913421/comments).

 In my opinion, the best way to design your layout is as follows:
 - Start with a rough idea of what you want